BlockstreamResearch/bip-frost-dkg/README.md

 SecPedPop is identical to SimplPedPop except that it does not require secure channels between the participants.
 The participants start by generating an ephemeral key pair as per [BIP 327's IndividualPubkey](https://github.com/bitcoin/bips/blob/master/bip-0327.mediawiki#key-generation-of-an-individual-signer) for encrypting the 32-byte key shares.

-TODO: it could actually be any encryption scheme, but e.g. el gamal would be simple to standardize.
+TODO: Specify an encryption scheme.
+Good candidates are ECIES and `crypto_box` from NaCl, which is just ECDH+AEAD (https://doc.libsodium.org/public-key_cryptography/authenticated_encryption).
 We also we may want to consider encrypting all traffic.
-TIM: We have to think about desired properties, in particular in combination with signatures (authentication vs signatures -- remember iMessage). https://doc.libsodium.org/public-key_cryptography/authenticated_encryption  -- Does iMessage attack matter here?
-The received messages are checked but if we use encrypt+sign, then you could just copy the polynomial from another participant... no, the pops should avoid this
+Depending on the scheme, we could reuse keys for signatures and encryption but then we need stronger hardness assumptions (https://crypto.stackexchange.com/questions/37896/using-a-single-ed25519-key-for-encryption-and-signature).
+We have to think about desired properties, in particular in combination with signatures (authentication vs signatures -- remember the iMessage attack).

 ```python
 def secpedpop_round1(seckey):